Community Engagement & Education

 Supported by the City of Minneapolis, CEEd Hub and UMN Extension are developing curriculum around substance use and addiction.
 This curriculum is designed to engage middle school students in non-formal education settings, where interactive, hands-on learning experiences make neuroscience accessible and exciting.
 Each lesson incorporates activities that allow students to explore neuroscience concepts through model-building, sensory/motor/language exercises, and games.

-Department of Defense Child Collaboration Study
+Military Child & Family Collaboration Study

-Additional Services
+Our Services

 Open Door Policy

 The CEEd Hub helps organizations access and navigate the resources of the Masonic Institute for the Developing Brain (MIDB).
 We guide partners through the process of using the Community Annex space, ensuring they feel welcomed and supported in hosting gatherings, events, or collaborative projects.
 From there, we connect them with the appropriate Research Facility Support Services, helping to triage introductions and streamline access so that community partners can meaningfully engage with the community rooms.
+Sign up for the Open Door Policy

-Community Member Access
+Community Access